The Ultimate Dealership Trade-in Guide for 2025

 How Does Trading a Car Work?

-The appraisal or trade-in process is when you turn your keys to the dealership and let them value your vehicle.
+During the appraisal or trade-in process, you turn your keys to the dealership and let them value your vehicle.

-The used car manager or appraiser will look at your car, inspect it, test drive it, check the current market for your vehicle and then put a wholesale value on it.
+The used car manager or appraiser will look at your car, inspect it, test drive it, check your vehicle’s current market, and then put a wholesale value on it.
 They will then present the offer amount to you.
 At this time, you either accept it or not.

 When trading a vehicle, you turn into the “Seller,” and the car dealer becomes the “Buyer.”